-Luxembourg in Pictures: 13 Beautiful Places to Photograph
+Luxembourg in Pictures: 16 Beautiful Places to Photograph

 The focal point for most visitors is beautiful Luxembourg City, especially popular among those who like to take plenty of photographs while on vacation.
-Here, you'll find plenty of great places to pull out the camera (or, equally likely these days, your smart phone) and start clicking away, especially around the city's older quarter, which has been declared a UNESCO World Heritage Site.
+Here, you'll find plenty of great places to pull out the camera (or, equally likely these days, your smart phone) and start clicking away.
+It's especially photogenic around the city's older quarter, which has been declared a UNESCO World Heritage Site.

 Be sure to include the country's many picturesque smaller towns and villages in your Luxembourg travel itinerary, too.
 You'll be rewarded with plenty of photo-worthy scenes, including well-preserved old castles, cathedrals, and churches, and plenty of pleasing countryside to explore.

 1. Old Quarter, Luxembourg City

 As you can see from this image, there's no end of great angles from which to shoot, as well as subject matter: old walls and fortifications, lovely gardens and parks, charming cobbled streets, and great riverside trails can all be photographed here.

 - Read More: Top-Rated Tourist Attractions in Luxembourg

 2. Adolphe Bridge, Luxembourg City

 Built in 1903 to connect the upper and lower parts of the city – up to then separated by a river and deep gorge – Adolphe Bridge in Luxembourg City makes for an extremely pretty photo any time of year.
-You can also get a great shot of the bridge from the pretty park below Constitution Square.

 3. National Museum of History and Art, Luxembourg City

 While part of the museum is in fact set in an old fortification consisting of three round towers (as seen in this photo), the newer section is equally appealing and is well worth photographing.

 4. Bock Casement Ruins, Luxembourg City

 For the best results, choose a spot a little down river along the Alzette; the Casements will be on your right, framed perfectly by the river, a bridge, and the old city.

 5. Grand Ducal Palace, Luxembourg City

 Built in 1582, the Grand-Ducal Palace in Luxembourg City is extremely easy to photograph thanks to its location overlooking a large square.
 For even more interesting shots, however, be sure to walk along some of the surrounding side streets.

 Much of the appeal is its location on the banks of the Moselle River; in fact, great views of the village can even be had from the comfort of a river cruise.

 7. Vianden Castle, Vianden

 Situated on the banks of the River Our, the 9th-century Vianden Castle is one of the most picturesque spots in the Ardennes.

 8. Schiessentumpel Waterfall, Mullerthal

 Here, the Black Ernz river cascades across the falls directly beneath an old bridge in what is undoubtedly one of the most romantic locations in the country for couples to snap a selfie.

 9. Benedictine Abbey, Echternach

 The exquisite 7th-century Benedictine Abbey in Echternach is a must-include on your Luxembourg travel itinerary.
 Highlights to photograph include the abbey's large courtyard and the old church.

 10. Bourscheid Castle, Bourscheid

 Although a bit of a climb, be sure to have your camera at the ready to capture the vistas over the gorgeous Luxembourg Ardennes.

 Some of the best views can be had from the river Sûre, framing both the village and the spectacular old castle against the surrounding hills.

 Another medieval town worth visiting is Larochette.
 Complete with narrow cobbled streets, the town possesses ruins of not one, but two old castles that are well worth photographing.

 Another area of outstanding natural beauty that's well worth adding to your scrapbook is Berdorf.
-Here, you'll find everything from spectacular valley- and river views to a fascinating network of caves and rock formations, such as the Hohllay Cave, shown here.
+Here, you'll find everything from spectacular valley and river views to a fascinating network of caves and rock formations, such as the Hohllay Cave, shown here.